Sutto/transperth-api/doc/api/js.md

 });
 ```

+Optionally, this also accepts a single argument that specifies the distance in a range from 0.25 (for 250m) to 50 (for 50km).

 ### Nearby Bus Stops

 `PerthTransit.nearbyBusStops` returns a deferred that is resolved when it recieves the bus stop locations back.
 Note that the API doesn't currently